 HomePod includes a removable power cable, which is covered in a fabric much like the fabric of the speaker itself.
 While it can be disconnected by pulling on it with significant force, Apple does not recommend removing the cable.

 Supported Touch Gestures

 The HomePod supports several gestures using the aforementioned touch controls at the top of the device.
-A tap will pause/play music, while a double tap will swap to the next track.
-You can go back to the previous track with a triple tap, and a touch and hold will bring up Siri (with a visible waveform to indicate when Siri is listening).
+A tap pauses/plays music, while a double tap swaps to the next track.
+You can go back to the previous track with a triple tap, and a touch and hold brings up Siri (with a visible waveform to indicate when Siri is listening).

-A tap or a tap and hold on the "+" button will raise the volume, and a tap or a tap and hold on the "-" button will lower the volume.
+A tap or a tap and hold on the "+" button raises the volume, and a tap or a tap and hold on the "-" button lowers the volume.

 Sound Quality and Hardware

 HomePod is filled with sophisticated hardware dedicated to providing the best possible sound.
 At the bottom, there's a custom seven beamforming tweeter array, each with its own individual driver.
 Precision horns drive audio from the inside of the speaker out through the bottom with what Apple says is "tremendous directional control."

 Above the tweeters, there's a six-microphone array that allows the HomePod to hear spoken Siri commands even when loud music is playing, and above the microphones, there's a 4-inch upward-facing Apple-designed woofer that has a powerful motor to move a lot of air, resulting in deep bass.
 The speaker uses automatic bass correction powered by a low-frequency microphone and dynamic software modeling to keep sound distortion free even at loud volumes.